-The Bank has in place a credit policy guide which sets out its credit risk appetite, risk exposure limits and parameters for risk taking.
-The policy is approved by the Board and subject to review.
-The Board delegates its credit sanctioning powers to Board Credit Committee and Credit Forum.
+The Bank has in place a Credit Policy Guide (CPG) which sets out its credit risk appetite, risk exposure limits and parameters for risk taking.
+The policy is approved by the Board and subject to regular review.
+The Board delegates its credit sanctioning powers to four separate and distinct Credit Sanctioning Forums, namely: